Searchers Recover All Bodies From The Wreckage of Brown’s Plane

 Croatian newspapers today echoed the feeling of deep shock in a nation just recovering from 4 1/2 years of Balkan war and hopeful that resorts like Dubrovnik would lure tourists en masse this summer to its stunning Adriatic coast.

-``We mourn alongside America,″ the Vjesnik daily, which is close to the government, said in an editorial under banner headlines: ``Brown’s plane down _ our tragedy too.″
+``We mourn alongside America,″ the Vjesnik daily said in an editorial under banner headlines: ``Brown’s plane down _ our tragedy too.″

 Reporters were able to get close enough to the crash site Wednesday to see the plane, its middle burned, resting on its belly on the top of a craggy hill.
-The area is said to be laced with land mines left over from the 1991 Serb-Croat war over Croatian independence.
+The area is said to be laced with land mines from the 1991 Serb-Croat war.

-``Only a crazy man would go there,″ Miomir Zuzul, Croatia’s ambassador to the United States, told Associated Press Television.
+``Only a crazy man would go there,″ said Zuzul, the Croatian ambassador.

-The plane took off from Tuzla in northern Bosnia, the headquarters for U.S. soldiers with the NATO-led peace mission, after Brown had surprised the troops with McDonald’s hamburgers and sports videotapes, including the just-concluded NCAA basketball tournament.
+The plane took off from Tuzla in northern Bosnia, the headquarters for U.S. soldiers with the NATO-led peace mission, after Brown had surprised the troops with McDonald’s hamburgers and sports videotapes.

 There was no indication that any of the former warring partners in Bosnia or Croatia attacked the plane.
 Residents in the coastal village of Velji Dol _ pronounced VEL-yee Duhl _ said it crashed during one of the worst storms in decades.